Mister-Eric/Mister-Eric/README.md

 ## I'm currently pursuing a career in Full Stack Web Development at Lambda School

-- ⚡ Fun fact: I published a children's book in 2020 [book]
+- ⚡ Fun fact: I published a children's book in 2020[ Check out the book here]

 ### Connect with me: